ImperialCollegeLondon/unit_testing_Cpp/_episodes/l6-06-Best_practices.md

 ## 1. Best Practices for writing unit tests

 Below, we share some of the best practices that should be followed while writing unit tests.
 The suggestions below are general in nature and apply to all testing frameworks, not just C++.
 Some of the suggestions are from the book [Modern C++ programming with Test-Driven-Development](`https://www.amazon.co.uk/Modern-Programming-Test-Driven-Development-Better/dp/1937785483`) by *Jeff Langr*.
-We have also used some suggestions that came out from a simple Google search and those have not been explicitly cited.

 1. **Test Organisation and Naming Conventions**:
     - Organise tests into logical groups using test suites and test case names that reflect the functionality or components being tested.